You are here

 Directions:

-Dumplings — Mix cornmeal with a little water until it’s a doughy consistency.
+Dumplings: Mix cornmeal with a little water until it’s a doughy consistency.
 Shape into 1-inch balls, flatten balls to form patties, and drop them into boiling chowder broth.
-Cook approximately 5 minutes.
+Cook for approximately 5 minutes.
 Stick dumplings all around the inside of the pot.
 Serves 4.